How Much Space Do Goats Need and the Factors to Consider

 • Quality of pasture browsing opportunities

 In many cases, you will find that you might need to buy additional hay to cater to the goats when the land can’t produce enough pasture.
-If you go this route, it’s important to remember that goats need about 4.4 to 7.7 lb. of dry matter every day.
+If you go this route, it’s important to remember that goats need about 2-4% of their body weight in forage a day.

 When it comes to this, it’s important to have a conversation with your local cooperative extension officer to get a good idea of the typical stocking rate in your specific region.

-Space Needed if You Are Raising Goats for Meat vs Brush Control
+Space Needed if You Are Raising Goats for Brush Control

-However, if you are interested in keeping goats as a way to primarily control woody areas and brush control instead of for meat, the number of goats required per acre is higher
+However, if you are interested in keeping goats as a way to primarily control woody areas and brush control, the number of goats required per acre is higher.
+This is because your goal is not to maintain a pasture, but to over-graze the pasture to lessen the amount of vegetation.

-How Much Space Does Each Goat Need in the Hay Rack?
+How Much Space Does Each Goat Need at the Hay Bunk

-Whether you are dealing with meat goats such as Boer goats or a milking herd, the story is often the same—competition for feed is intensified when the feed is spread out in limited spaces such as hay racks.
-This is where you need to take the most care since your goats might spend a lot of time on these racks, depending on the season.
+Whether you are dealing with meat goats such as Boer goats or a milking herd, the story is often the same—competition for feed is intensified when the feed is spread out in limited spaces such as hay bunks.
+This is where you need to take the most care since your goats might spend a lot of time at these feeders.

-Technically speaking, how much space each goat needs at the hay rack ranges from 16 inches to about 16 feet.
-In many cases, you can get away with providing 3 to 6 feet of feeder space between each goat, provided the conditions are favorable.
+Technically speaking, how much space each goat needs at the hay feeder ranges greatly.
+In many cases, you can get away with providing 1 to 2 feet of feeder space between each goat, provided the conditions are favorable.

 The issue with providing such limited space is that goats have a social hierarchy, and, in many cases, lower-ranking goats might have difficulty feeding at the same time as higher-ranking goats.